Last Updated on November 17, 2022 by Leyla Kazim

 A lot like Einstein’s theory of relativity, (when it’s achieved) it’s a thing of beauty.

-It turns out that Intrepid Travel – ‘small groups, big adventures and responsible travel’ – have my magic formula almost down to a T. They do all the researching, planning, organising and booking on your behalf.
+It turns out that a travel tour with Intrepid Travel – ‘small groups, big adventures and responsible travel’ – involves my magic formula, almost down to a T. They do all the researching, planning, organising and booking on your behalf.
 Unique experiences, non-touristy places to eat and ways to see things, solid accommodation, for a very reasonable fee.
 Add to that the feel good factor of their sustainability initiatives, and it’s a winning combination.

-They’re so closely aligned to how I travel anyway, that I will seriously be considering them for my personal trips going forward.
+They’re so closely aligned to how I travel anyway, that I will seriously be considering an Intrepid Travel group travel tour for my personal trips going forward.

 I was invited to an abridged version of their Real Food Adventure – Galicia & Portugal tour.
 We experienced five out of what would usually be the full eight day trip, skipping the stops in Spain.

-For first-time group participants like me, here are 10 things you can expect from Intrepid’s food-focussed tour through Porto, Lisbon, and the Alentejo region.
+For first-time group travel participants like me, here are 10 things you can expect from Intrepid’s food-focussed travel tour.
+This one took us through Porto, Lisbon, and the Alentejo region in Portugal.

 But before that, here’s a short video I stitched together from the trip:

-One of the things Intrepid really pride themselves on are their small group numbers.
-That number does vary depending on where and how they’re travelling, but we’re talking an average group size of ten people.
-Which means you can legitimately all eat together in a restaurant, all fit into a bar – actually do the real life, everyday things – without standing out like a sore thumb.
+One of the things Intrepid Travel really pride themselves on are their travel tour small group numbers.
+That number does vary depending on where and how they’re travelling, but we’re talking an average group tour size of ten people.
+Which means you can legitimately all eat together in a restaurant, or all fit into a bar.
+You can actually do the real life, everyday things, without standing out like a sore thumb.

-There’s nothing more touristy then seeing a tour group of 30+ parading through the small cobbled streets of an ancient town, with the leader brandishing an umbrella above their head.
+There’s nothing more touristy then seeing a group tour of 30+ parading through the small cobbled streets of an ancient town, with the leader brandishing an umbrella above their head.
 Shudders.
-Intrepid’s small groups mean you stay under the radar, and travel, eat and sleep the local way.
+Intrepid Travel’s small groups mean you stay under the radar, and travel, eat and sleep the local way.
 But there’s still enough people in them to create a good social vibe.

-I heard stories of people making friends for life, and there even being a few marriages, thanks to Intrepid.
+I heard stories of people making friends for life, and there even being a few marriages, thanks to Intrepid’s travel tours.
 And where there are marriages, babies often follow.
 To think, you as a travel company, have been the catalyst in helping create new life.
 That’s a pretty big deal.